THESE NEW RULES REFLECT SEVERAL CHANGES, INCLUDING OUR POICY FOR RESIDENTIAL STUDENT PARKING.

 “Campus,” “Campus area,” or “University Property” includes all properties owned or controlled by Tulane University.
 “Motor vehicles” includes automobiles, trucks, motorcycles and moped or scooter-type vehicles.

 Permits are valid from Sept.
 1 through Aug.
-31 unless otherwise stated on your permit.
+31 unless otherwise stated.

-Parking permits are not valid for game day parking.
-Vehicles found on university property on football game days that do not have the appropriate game day permits will be relocated and fined.
+Parking permits are not valid for football parking.
+Vehicles found on university property on football game days that do not have the appropriate game day permits will be towed from the uptown campus and fined.

-During the summer, parking in the Diboll Garage is on the first thru fifth floors.
+During the summer, annual resident and commuter permit holders storing their vehicles in the Diboll Garage is on the fourth and fifth floors.

 Annual cleaning of the garage begins the Monday following Spring Commencement and lasts through the end of July.
 The fifth floor will always be available for parking.
 Signs will be placed on other floors and ramps to advise when floors and ramps are closed to parking.
 Vehicles parked in the garage (stored) over the summer or for an extended period that would hinder cleaning must be parked on the fifth floor.
-Vehicles parked on floors designated as “no parking” will be relocated at the owner’s expense plus assessed an administrative fee.
+During this time, vehicles parked on floors designated as “no parking” will be towed from the uptown campus at the owner’s expense plus assessed an administrative fee.

 The Permit Holder is responsible for all citations issued to the vehicle regardless of the vehicle operator.
 In addition to fines and fees levied for violations, certain offenses may be additionally directed to the Office of Student Affairs for further disciplinary action.